fgeller/feeder/readme.md

   also be the `to` address and the `smtp` object allows for standard smtp host and auth configuration.

-- `feeds` is an array of objects with `name` and `url` string fields.
-Optionally you can set a bool `disabled` to temporarily pause a subscription.
+- `max-entries-per-feed` is the maximum number of entries to send per feed.

 ### Example Config